The best note-taking apps for the iPad Pro provide a simple way to create and manage documents on your iPad..

 Evernote is a great app to collect multiple inputs, including images, text notes, recorded messages, and clippings of web pages - all in one file for storage and collaboration.
 They can then be accessed via the iPad Pro, Android, or a PC though the web browser interface for ease of workflow.
 Also, a further boon is that the notes are searchable.

 The iOS app is free, and offers in-app purchases.
 However, the free product is restricted to syncing only two devices, and uploads are limited to just 60MB per month.
-Step up to the Premium tier to sync all your devices, gain a more generous 10GB of uploads in a month, as well as the additional features of live chat support, and offline access to your notes, for a subscription of $69.99 (£50, AU$92) annually.
+Step up to the Premium tier to sync all your devices, gain a more generous 10GB of uploads in a month, as well as the additional features of live chat support, and offline access to your notes.
+Alternatively, for collaborations, there's a business plan with increased limits and additional features.

-Those who want to use their iPad Pro to easily take handwritten notes should check out GoodNotes 4.
+Those who want to use their iPad Pro to easily take handwritten notes should check out GoodNotes.
 With the focus on handwriting, this app makes it easy to enter complex mathematics and chemical formulas that can border on the impossible via a traditional keyboard.

 The GoodNotes approach can also be used to annotate PDFs, plus you can search handwritten notes and convert handwriting into text.
 The notes are also synced via iCloud, and can be backed up to your choice of cloud providers, including Dropbox, Google Drive, or Box.

 The app is free to use, but limits you to 3 notebooks.
 To unlock unlimited notebooks, document import, and handwriting recognition, there's a one-time fee of around $9 / £8 / AUD$14.